Deep Throat (Watergate): Speculation in the press and the public

 It had previously been revealed publicly that Deep Throat was definitely a man.
 Using this and other widespread clues, real or perceived, some members of the press and the public came to suspect Felt of being Deep Throat.
 For instance, George V. Higgins wrote in 1975: "Mark Felt knows more reporters than most reporters do, and there are some who think he had a Washington Post alias borrowed from a dirty movie."
 However, Woodward and Bernstein were tight-lipped concerning their informant's identity.
-Before Felt was revealed to be Deep Throat, only Woodward, Bernstein, Elsa Walsh and Ben Bradlee knew of his identity.
+Before Felt was revealed to be Deep Throat, only Woodward, Bernstein, Elsa Walsh and Ben Bradlee knew of his identity; after the death of Robert Redford, Woodward claimed that he had let Redford in on the secret during development of the film adaptation of All the President’s Men.
 Writer Nora Ephron became obsessed with figuring out the secret of Deep Throat's identity and eventually correctly concluded that he was Mark Felt.

-In 1999, a 19-year-old college student, Chase Culeman-Beckman, claimed that Bernstein's son, Jacob, told her Mark Felt was Deep Throat.
+In 1999, a 19-year-old college student, Chase Culeman-Beckman, claimed that Bernstein's son, Jacob, told him Mark Felt was Deep Throat.
 According to Culeman-Beckman, Jacob Bernstein had said that he was, "100 percent sure that Deep Throat was Mark Felt.
 He's someone in the FBI."
 Jacob reportedly made this claim approximately 11 years prior, when he and Culeman-Beckman were classmates.
 Ephron explained that Jacob overheard her "speculations"; Carl Bernstein himself also immediately stepped forward to reject the claim, as he and Woodward did for many others.
 James Mann, who had worked at the Post at the time of Watergate scandal and was close to the investigation, brought a great deal of evidence together in a 1992 article in The Atlantic Monthly.
 Mann recalled that before the Watergate scandal, Woodward had made references to a high-placed source he had in the FBI.
 Mann argued that the information that Deep Throat gave Woodward could only have come from FBI files.
 Felt was also embittered at having been passed over for director of the FBI and believed that the FBI, in general, was hostile to the Nixon administration.
 In previous unrelated articles, Woodward made clear he had a highly placed source at the FBI, and there is some evidence he was friends with Felt.